KaytchJam/SilhoNET-graph-builder/README.md

 - DOT
 - EdgeList

-The second motivation of this project was found while reading Matthew O. Jackson's text, "Social and Economic Networks."
+The second motivation of this project was found while reading Matthew O. Jackson's text, ["Social and Economic Networks"](https://books.google.com/books/about/Social_and_Economic_Networks.html?id=fEH8EAAAQBAJ).
 Within the text various example networks are shown and used to explore different metrics over graphs.
 One of the earliest is the 15th Century Florentine Marriage Network.

 ![15th Century Florentine Marriage Network](./screenshots/florence_network.JPG "The Florentine Marriage Network (Matthew O. Jackson)")